dvydinh/domain-specific-multimodal-RAG-system/README.md

 *Analysis:* The pure vector baseline struggles with negative constraints (hallucinating excluded ingredients), resulting in lower faithfulness.
 The Hybrid architecture uses Neo4j as a hard pre-filter, mathematically eliminating out-of-bounds context.

+**Audit Trail & Reproducibility:** Detailed row-by-row evaluation logs (Questions, Generated Answers, Retrieved Contexts, and Individual Scores) are exported as CSV artifacts in the [`/benchmarks`](./benchmarks/) directory for full transparency and reproducibility.

 ---

 ## 3. Production-Ready Deployment